matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

     TextBox      Button
 ```

-- Colleagues are entirely decoupled from each other.
+- Colleagues are entirely decoupled from each other

 ### What is the basic idea of the Mediator Pattern?

 - When class hierarchies got too complicated, they can be simplified using Mediators
-- A mediator object decouples peer objects in a hierarcy from needing to know all about each peer
+- A mediator object decouples peer objects in a hierarchy from needing to know all about each peer